thanpolas/superstartup/readme.md

 ## Status

-Still under heavy development, designing the API, deep wiring and grinding.
-A great time to pop in and [help steer the project](https://github.com/thanpolas/superstartup/blob/master/backend/Docs/ssAPI.md).
+Developing the API by writing behavioral tests.
+Check out the action in the `test/bdd` directory.

 In the meantime please check the libraries that sprang out and are the foundations of Superstartup: